afia25/Machine-Learning-Based-Diabetes-Prediction-and-Doctor-Appointment-System/README.md

 <p align="center"><img src="./img/doctor/doc_frontpg.png" alt="App Screenshot" style="height:300px; width:auto;"></p>

 #### Create Profile Form
+In this form, when the user submits the form, request.method=="POST" checks whether the data is coming from the submitted form.
+CreateForm takes the input from the user and createform.is_valid() checks whether the given input is valid or not.
+If the input is valid, the data is saved in the database and the user is redirected to the home page.
+Otherwise the form is again displayed if there is any error.
 <p align="center"><img src="./img/doctor/create_doc_profile.png" alt="App Screenshot" style="height:610px; width:auto;"></p>

 #### Update Profile Form
+In this page, profile update is done using normal input fields, not a Django crispy form.
+The values entered by the user are received through these input fields and stored in a dictionary called dict=request.POST.
+The data from this dictionary is used to update the doctor’s info and saved in the database.
 <p align="center"><img src="./img/doctor/update_doc_profile.png" alt="App Screenshot" style="height:600px; width:auto;"></p>

 #### Doctor's Appointments